patriciamdm/patriciamdm/README.md

 ### About me

 I graduated from Fashion Design but I hated my sewing machine so I turned to my computer for a way nicer relationship.
-I've worked in Communication, Digital Marketing, Social Media and Content Creation before fully embracing my true self and enroling in the pirate ship that is the Ironhack WebDev Bootcamp.
+I've worked in Communication, Digital Marketing, Social Media and Content Creation before fully embracing my true self and enrolling in the pirate ship that is the Ironhack WebDev Bootcamp.

 - 🌱  I’m currently learning `React Hooks & Redux`
 - 💬  Ask me about anything fashion related, books, movies & series or let's go ahead and talk code!
 - 👯  I’m looking to collaborate on whatever you have in mind, if I can help I'm in!
 - 🤔  I’m looking for help learning what are the newest industry practices, got any tips?
 - :muscle:  I love to go kitesurfing, diving or climbing whenever I get a chance.
-- :zap:  Fun fact: I make a lot of lists on my phone to keep at a fingers touch the stuff I constantly need and constantly forget!
+- :zap:  Fun fact: I make a lot of lists on my phone to keep at a fingers touch the stuff I constantly need and constantly forget and Notion is my bff.

 ### Languages & technologies